SirMotte/5E-Tables-to-Items-Converter/README.md

 **Concept and ideation:** Sir Motte
 **Code and execution:** [ThreeHats](https://github.com/ThreeHats)

-Special thanks to Zee? for developing this module to specification.
+Special thanks to Threehats for developing this module to specification.
 It is in maintenance mode — no new features will be added.
 Suggestions for improvement are welcome, but implementation is unlikely.

 ## Overview